Boosting Zero-shot Learning via Contrastive Optimization of Attribute Representations: Experiments

 \subsubsection{Prototype generation module (PM)}

 The module consists of a few shared layers and two identical branches for class and attribute prototype generation.
 Two variants can be made on the module design: 1) we devise two identical modules without shared layers to generate prototypes for class and attribute separately (PM-v1); 2) we devise one module without separate branches to generate prototypes for class and attribute simultaneously (PM-v2). ~\cref{tab:ablation-prototype-module} shows that either case performs inferior to our original design.
 The shared part in our design enforces class- and attribute prototypes to share some common information while the separated part models their differences.

-The class normalization in the module (\cref{sec:prototype}) also plays a vital role.
-If we remove it (PM w/o CN), the performance drops as well.
+The class normalization in the module (\cref{sec:prototype}) is also important.
+If we remove it (PM w/o CN), the performance drops substantially. \miaojing{Notwithstanding, we emphasize that our proposed attribute representation learning indeed plays a key role in the overall performance.
+As illustrated in Table~\ref{tab:ablation-loss}, with the loss {$\widetilde{\mathcal L_\text{cls}}$} only (CoAR-ZSL w/ $\widetilde{\mathcal L_\text{cls}}$-only), meaning that the attribute features and prototypes are no longer used in our model whilst CN is still applied in the prototype generation module for generating class prototypes, the performance is significantly dropped.
+CN is important for class representation learning, while the key contribution of this paper is attribute representation learning. }